Technical and organizational security measures

 - It is very easy to fake a sender's address: the author of the e-mail you receive is not necessarily the service provider you believe it to be.

 - Do not reply to e-mails asking you to enter personal data.
-Service providers such as Wordline, banks, credit card issuers, etc. will never ask you to disclose your password, credit card number or other personal information by e-mail.
+Service providers such as Worldline, banks, credit card issuers, etc. will never ask you to disclose your password, credit card number or other personal information by e-mail.

 - Enter links manually.
-Do not click on any links contained in suspicious messages: enter the URL address manually (for example, the address of your bank, the Wordline platform) or look for it in your Favourites.
+Do not click on any links contained in suspicious messages: enter the URL address manually (for example, the address of your bank, the Worldline platform) or look for it in your Favourites.
 Links contained in fraudulent e-mails can direct you to fake websites.
 The differences in the URL addresses are often very difficult to spot.
 The appearance of the site can also be deceptive.

 - Check the encryption of Web pages.
 Before entering any of your personal details in a website, check that the site encrypts personal data by looking for https ("s" for secure) in the Web address and a closed padlock or non-broken key icon in your browser.
 Unfortunately, the padlock icon (and the key) can be forged on certain systems.
 Check that you are actually on the site you think you are on by double-clicking on the padlock icon to display the site's certificate.
 Make sure that the name on the certificate and the name in the address bar are the same.
 If the names are different, you could be on a fake site.